 What is Depth Psychotherapy?

-Depth Psychotherapy is a form of psychotherapy that is interested in the relationship between conscious and unconscious dynamics.
+Depth Psychotherapy looks at the relationship between conscious and unconscious dynamics.
 It includes seeing through thoughts and images, dreams and symptoms to the broader narrative of a person’s life and the deeper narrative of the collective psyche.
-Depth psychotherapists consider an individual within the context of his or her family, spirituality and culture.
-The therapist regards the client’s symptoms, experiences, and desire for change as connected with psychic patterns and complexes that are both personal and impersonal.
-The psyche’s old patterns of reaction to trauma and loss may be transformed in the life of the individual as part of a broad psychic movement toward healing and transformation.
+The therapist regards the client’s symptoms, experiences, and desire for change as connected with psychic patterns and complexes that are personal and impersonal.
+The psyche’s archetypal patterns of reaction to trauma and loss may be transformed in the life of the individual as part of a broad psychic movement toward healing and transformation.